Aosanori/Cloud-Firestore-Collection-Renamer/README.md

 Change the databaseURL when initializeApp with your own

 # Setting Up
-Download or clone this repository
+Download or clone this repository:

 `git clone https://github.com/Aosanori/Cloud-Firestore-Collection-Renamer.git`

-Install npm packages
+Install npm packages:

 `npm install`

-# Rename database from Firestore
+# Rename database in Firestore
-This will help you create a backup of your collection and subcollection from Firestore to a JSON file name firestore-export.json
+This will help you rename your collection name of Firestore.

 `node script.js <before-collection-name> <after-collection-name>`

 If you have any recommendation or question, please create an issue.
-Thanks
+Thanks.